mattermost/docs/source/configure/configuration-settings.rst

 1. Find the setting in ``config.json``.
 In this case, *ServiceSettings.SiteURL*.
 2. Add ``MM_`` to the beginning and convert all characters to uppercase and replace the ``.`` with ``_``.
 For example, *MM_SERVICESETTINGS_SITEURL*.
 3. The setting becomes ``export MM_SERVICESETTINGS_SITEURL="http://example.com"``.
-An environment variable (ENV) file is created under `/etc/mattermost`.

-When settings are configured through an environment variable, modifying them in the System Console is disabled.

-For any setting that is not set in ``config.json`` or in environment variables, the Mattermost server uses the default value as documented in the sections below.

 .. note::

+  - If Mattermost is run from an initialization file, environment variables can be set via ``Environment=<>``, or ``EnvironmentFile=<path/to/file>``.
+In the second case, the file specified contains the list of environment variables to set.
-   If a setting is set through an environment variable and any other changes are made in the System Console, the value stored of the environment variable will be written back to the ``config.json`` as that setting's value.
+  - When settings are configured through an environment variable, System Admins can't modify them in the System Console.
+If a setting is configured through an environment variable, and any other changes are made in the System Console, the value stored of the environment variable will be written back to the ``config.json`` as that setting's value.
+  - For any setting that is not set in ``config.json`` or in environment variables, the Mattermost server uses the setting's default value as documented in the sections below on this page.

 .. warning::